-track, courses and seminars deal with cultural and literary practices in historical and ideological contexts and with their circulation along national as well as Iberian, Latin American, transatlantic, and hemispheric networks.
-Critical theories relevant to the field are a major component of all courses and seminars.
-In addition, the program is committed to such fields as Latino studies, LGBT, media, philology and textual criticism, translation, visual culture, and women studies.
+The Culture/Literature track focuses on cultural and literary practices in historical and ideological contexts and with their circulation along national as well as Latin American, Iberian, and Latino cultural transatlantic and hemispheric networks.
+Critical theories relevant to the field are a significant part of all courses and seminars.
+The track encompasses a variety of fields including LGBT studies, media, philology and textual criticism, translation, visual culture, and women’s studies.

-LAILAC has developed a network of international connections and agreements with foreign institutions that co-sponsor events such as seminars, lectures and symposia and that facilitate faculty and student exchanges.
-These include the Bernardo Atxaga Chair in Basque Literature and Linguistics (with the Etxepare Euskal Institute), the Xoan González Millán Center for Galician Studies (with Galicia's Secretaría Xeral de Política Lingüística), the Mercè Rodoreda Chair (with the Institut Ramon Llull), and the Miguel Delibes Chair (with the Fundación Siglo and the Universidad de Valladolid).
-In recent years we have had the honor to host scholars such as Alberto Romero, Silvia Saitta, Diana Sorensen, Elvira Narvaja de Arnoux, Enric Bou, Anxo Lorenzo, Mauro Fernández, Henrique Monteagudo, Dolores Vilavedra, Ana Maria Martinho, José María Pozuelo Yvancos, Aurora Egido, José Carlos Mainer, Ricardo Senabre, and Claudio Guillén; and prominent writers such as Ray Loriga, Antonio Muñoz Molina, Luis Rafael Sánchez, Paloma Díaz Mas, Carmen Boullosa, Juan Villoro, Mempo Giardinelli, Antonio José Ponte, Leonardo Padura, Bernardo Atxaga, Kirmen Uribe, Teresa Moure, and Manuel Rivas.
-We also work with the Hispanic Society of America and the Fundación Duques de Soria to offer special seminars in text editing and plan future publication projects.
+In recent years we have had the honor to host scholars such as Alberto Romero, Silvia Saitta, Diana Sorensen, Elvira Narvaja de Arnoux, Enric Bou, Anxo Lorenzo, Mauro Fernández, Henrique Monteagudo, Dolores Vilavedra, Ana Maria Martinho, José María Pozuelo Yvancos, Aurora Egido, José Carlos Mainer, Ricardo Senabre, and Claudio Guillén; and prominent writers such as Ray Loriga, Antonio Muñoz Molina, Luis Rafael Sánchez, Paloma Díaz Mas, Carmen Boullosa, Juan Villoro, Mempo Giardinelli, Antonio José Ponte, Leonardo Padura, Bernardo Atxaga, Kirmen Uribe, Teresa Moure, Manuel Rivas, Carsten Sinner, Annabel Martin, and Marina Garcés Mascareñas.

 Assistant Program Officer